MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 title: FAQs for Azure Information Protection app for iOS & Android
 description: Some frequently asked questions to help you use the Azure Information Protection app for iOS and Android
-author: cabailey
+author: mlottner
-ms.author: cabailey
+ms.author: mlottner
-manager: barbkess
+manager: rkarlin
 ms.date: 11/17/2019
 ms.topic: conceptual
 ms.collection: M365-security-compliance